Sean Lee

 What's the highest-impact entry point for a multi-channel ad platform?

 Metigy needed to build a unified multi-channel ad management tool for small business marketers running ads across Google, Facebook, Instagram, and TikTok.
-These users were spending hours switching between native platforms to check analytics, manually compiling reports, and "checking analytics" was their least-enjoyed task.
+Users spent hours switching between native platforms, manually compiling reports and checking analytics across tabs.
+"Checking analytics" came back as their least-enjoyed task in our survey.

 But building everything at once wasn't feasible.
 The question: where do you start a 0→1 product to deliver the most value fastest?